ModelTC/TFMQ-DM/README.md

 Our code was developed based on [ddim](https://github.com/ermongroup/ddim), [latent-diffusion](https://github.com/CompVis/latent-diffusion) and [stable-diffusion](https://github.com/CompVis/stable-diffusion).
 We referred to [BRECQ](https://github.com/yhhhli/BRECQ) and [Q-Diffusion](https://github.com/Xiuyu-Li/q-diffusion) for the blockwise calibration implementation.

 We thank [OpenVINO](https://github.com/openvinotoolkit/openvino) for providing the framework to deploy our quantized model and measure acceleration.
-Moreover, we also thank [torch-fidelity](https://github.com/toshas/torch-fidelity), [guided-diffusion](https://github.com/openai/guided-diffusion), and [clip-score](https://github.com/Taited/clip-score) for IS, sFID, FID and CLIP score computation.
+Moreover, we also thank [torch-fidelity](https://github.com/toshas/torch-fidelity), [guided-diffusion](https://github.com/openai/guided-diffusion), and [clip-score](https://github.com/Taited/clip-score) for IS, sFID, FID, and CLIP score computation.

 ## Citation

-If you find our TFMQ-DM useful or relevant to your research, please kindly cite our paper:
+If you find our TFMQ-DM or Temporal Feature Matters useful or relevant to your research, please kindly cite our paper:

 ```
+@article{Huang_2025_TPAMI,
+    title={Temporal Feature Matters: A Framework for Diffusion Model Quantization},
+    author={Yushi Huang and Ruihao Gong and Xianglong Liu and Jing Liu and Yuhang Li and Jiwen Lu and Dacheng Tao},
+    journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},
+    year={2025},
+}

 @InProceedings{Huang_2024_CVPR,
     author    = {Huang, Yushi and Gong, Ruihao and Liu, Jing and Chen, Tianlong and Liu, Xianglong},
     title     = {TFMQ-DM: Temporal Feature Maintenance Quantization for Diffusion Models},